Ferrari 575M Maranello: Motorsports

 The modified engine was shared with the 550 GTS and generated a power output of 608 PS at 6,000 rpm and 730 Nm of torque at 5,200 rpm.
 The increase in power was achieved by installing new camshafts and using a Magneti Marelli fuel injection system in place of the Bosch Motronic unit.
 A top speed of 208 mph was possible albeit modifications in the aerodynamic components.

 Used primarily in the FIA GT Championship, the 575 GTC managed to take a single win in its first season, the Estoril 2003 race, followed by another lone win in 2004.
+Unfortunately the 575 GTC was not as capable as the Prodrive-built 550 GTS, and would fall from use by the end of 2005.

 The 575 GTC was used as a testbed in the development of the Ferrari XX program.